Boycotts have a long and important history of contributing to progressive social change, as well as succeeding in their more immediate goals.

 NOVEMBER: Boots dropped the price of its own-brand emergency contraceptive pill, after the British Pregnancy Advisory Service threatened to call a boycott of the company.
 Boots had previously said that it would not drop the price, in line with other retailers, because it did not 'want to be accused of incentivising inappropriate use'.

-JANUARY: The United Methodist Church, a Presbyterian denomination that numbers over seven million members, said it will not invest in the five banks for financing "settlement activity" over the 1949 Armistice lines.
+JANUARY: The United Methodist Church, a Protestant denomination that numbers over seven million members, said it will not invest in the five banks for financing "settlement activity" over the 1949 Armistice lines.

 The five banks to be boycotted by the church's pension board are:

 - Bank Hapoalim,